-HSE guidance on the meaning of 'in good time' recommends that this is before decisions are made.
-Employers should provide safety representatives with information about what they propose to do in order to give the safety representatives opportunity to express their views about the matter in the light of that information; and then to take account of any response.
+HSE/HSENI guidance on the meaning of 'in good time' recommends that this is before decisions are made.
+Employers should provide health and safety representatives with information about what they propose to do in order to give them the opportunity to express their views about the matter in the light of that information; and then to take account of any response.